Lesson 4: Helping customers help themselves

 Try it yourself: Add a post to your community

 Let's say you want to run an idea past your users.
-Here's a video that explains how to post an idea in your community so that you can get feedback from your customers.
+You can post your idea in the community and get feedback from your customers.

 TRY IT YOURSELF

-- Click New post in the top-right side of any community page.
+- In the Community page, click New post in the top-right side of any community page.

 - Enter your idea and any details about it.